SilverHalf/temple-of-febe/unit/phase1.md

 # First Phase - 100% to 80%

-Mechanics are relatively simple and unpunishing.
+Mechanics are relatively simple and forgiving.
 Use this time to do as much damage as possible.

 - Avoid <img class="inline empowered"> [Empowered] on the boss.
 Stacks commonly result from miscommunication during [Gluttony](../../mechanics/aspects/gluttony.html) or [Malice](../../mechanics/aspects/malice.html).
 You should be ending this phase with zero <img class="inline empowered"> [Empowered] stacks.
 - Practice the timing of dodging [Despair](../../mechanics/aspects/despair.html) spreads with little or no consequences.